Watts-Lab/deliberation-assets/projects/css_lab/dialogue_levers/pilot_2/arms/prep_general_values/mid_A.md

 You may share what you wrote about earlier or anything else that feels relevant.

-After you have completed this exercise, please move on to Step 2 below.
+When you’re done, move on to Step 2.

 ---